 To find out if and what your customer is willing to pay for your product, we run pricing experiments.
-In this blog, we describe a couple of experiments that we have used ourselves.
+In this blog, we describe a couple of Lean Innovation experiments that we have used ourselves during the validation of business models.
 An excellent way to test a revenue model without having your final solution ready is via a Dry Wallet.
 You create a fake checkout process and offer your product or service for free at the end of it via your Concierge model or Wizard of Oz experiment.

 When you are a bit further with the development of your solution and already have a functioning solution, you could use a Price Elasticity Survey to learn what the upper and lower boundaries are for your pricing model.